-This Friday, June 12, Díaz-Canel appeared before the microphones of the state press with a package of "economic reforms" that he presented as a sign that the regime is willing to change.
+This Friday, June 12, Díaz-Canel appeared before the microphones of the official press with a package of "economic reforms" which he presented as a sign that the regime is willing to change.
 "The country cannot continue to function the same way," he said.
-He is correct in his diagnosis.
+He is right in his diagnosis.
 But what he announced is not the cure.
-It is, as so many times before, a painkiller administered to a patient who needs surgery.
+It is, as so many times before, a painkiller administered to a patient in need of surgery.

 The timing says it all.
-These measures are not announced during a moment of reflective calm nor as a result of a national vision.
-They are announced days after Marco Rubio imposed new sanctions against CUPET, the Cuban state oil company, and hours after the U.S. Secretary of Defense made statements from the Guantanamo Naval Base.
+These measures are not announced in a moment of thoughtful calm or as a result of a vision for the country.
+They are announced days after Marco Rubio imposed new sanctions against CUPET, the Cuban state oil company, and hours after the Secretary of Defense of the United States made statements from Guantanamo Naval Base.
 It is not reform.
 It is reaction.

 The usual pattern

-The regime in Cuba has been repeating the same cycle for 65 years: acute crisis, announcement of opening, minimal controlled concession, recovery of oxygen, and then closure again.
-We saw it in the 90s with the so-called "special period."
-We saw it in 2010 with Raúl Castro's reforms, and during Obama's "opening."
-We saw it in 2021, when the "ordering task" was implemented partially and triggered a devastating inflation because the fundamental reforms that would have sustained it were never carried out.
+The regime in Cuba has been repeating the same cycle for 65 years: acute crisis, announcement of opening, minimal controlled concession, recovery of oxygen, and closure once again.
+We saw this in the 1990s with the so-called "special period."
+We observed it in 2010 with Raúl Castro's reforms and during Obama's "opening."
+We witnessed it in 2021, when the "ordering task" was only partially implemented and triggered devastating inflation because the fundamental reforms needed to sustain it were never made.

 Now they are loosening the reins a bit again.
 And they do it, as always, just enough to avoid collapsing, not to grow.